snowplow/documentation/docs/getting-started-on-snowplow-open-source/what-is-quick-start/index.md

 - Handle up to ~100 events per second (~9 million events per day)
 - Cost ~$200 (depending on data transfer costs) per month for ~100 events per second in AWS infrastructure costs, and ~$240 on GCP

-It will get you up and running as quickly as possible with Snowplow's open source product so that you can start exploring how to run & manage a Snowplow pipeline that will help you to deliver value with rich, high quality behavioural data to power multiple use cases.
+It will get you up and running as quickly as possible with Snowplow's open source product so that you can start exploring how to run & manage a Snowplow pipeline that will help you to deliver value with rich, high quality behavioral data to power multiple use cases.

 ```mdx-code-block
 import PocketEdition from "@site/docs/reusable/pocket-edition-pitch/_index.md"